Robert wrote me:

 If anyone can help out with “Mano Mano Morte” or “Come to see my farm” (Mi Chacra), please comment below.
 (I’d also love to be able to post the lyrics to “Mi Chacra” in Spanish and English, if anyone can provide those.)

 This article was posted on Friday, April 13th, 2007 at 5:59 pm and is filed under Children's Songs, Countries & Cultures, English, Italian, Italian Children's Songs, Italy, Languages, Questions, Readers Questions, Spain, Spanish, Spanish Kids Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply